-- Level 1 inputs are quoted prices in active markets for identical assets. - Level 2 inputs are significant other observable inputs or quoted prices in active markets for similar assets. - Level 3 inputs are significant unobservable inputs.
+- Level 1 inputs are quoted prices in active markets for identical assets. - Level 2 inputs are significant other observable inputs. - Level 3 inputs are significant unobservable inputs.

-Debt securities classified as Level 2 in the fair value hierarchy are valued using a matrix pricing technique.
-Matrix pricing is used to value securities' relationship to benchmark quoted prices.
+Debt securities classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
+Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 Commercial paper is valued based on quoted prices in active markets of similar securities.